Non-Orthogonal Multiplexing in the FBL Regime Enhances Physical Layer Security with Deception: Acknowledgment

 \section{Acknowledgment}

 This work is supported in part by the German Federal Ministry of Education and Research in the programme of “Souverän.
 Digital.
-Vernetzt.” joint projects 6G-RIC (16KISK028), Open6GHub (16KISK003K/16KISK004/16KISK012), and in part by the German Research Council through the basic research project under grant number DFG SCHM 2643/17.
+Vernetzt.” joint projects 6G-RIC (16KISK028), Open6GHub (16KISK003K/16KISK004/16KISK012), in part by the German Research Council through the basic research project under grant number DFG SCHM 2643/17, and in part by the European Commission via the Horizon Europe project Hexa-X-II (101095759).
 Y. Zhu (yao.zhu@rwth-aachen.de) is the corresponding author.

 \ifapp \appendices